-Linking genetic variability to variability in drug-related phenotypes
+Linking Genetic Variability to Variability in Drug-related Phenotypes

-Substantial evidence links CYP2C9 genotypes with phenotypic variability in CYP2C9 metabolism and plasma NSAID concentrations, with the majority of studies conducted in healthy volunteers (Tables S1-S9).
+Substantial evidence links CYP2C9 genotypes with phenotypic variability in CYP2C9 metabolism and plasma NSAID concentrations, with the majority of studies conducted in healthy volunteers (Tables S1 to S9).
 Application of a grading system to evidence linking genotypic with pharmacokinetic variability indicates a moderate to high quality of evidence for most NSAIDs.
-The quality of evidence linking genotype to NSAID therapeutic response and adverse events was graded as weak in most cases (Tables S1-S9).
-See the Supplementary Material for additional summaries for each drug covered in this guideline.
-Although clinical evidence linking genetic variation in CYP2C9 to an increased rate of adverse events with NSAIDs use is scarce, several studies have established an association between CYP2C9 decreased function and no function alleles and elevated NSAID exposure (Figures 1 and S2).
-Because most NSAID adverse events are dose-dependent, on-target adverse events involving COX inhibition, 19-23 it is reasonable to assume that elevated exposure increases the risk of adverse events.
+The quality of evidence linking genotype to NSAID therapeutic response and adverse events was graded as weak in most cases (Tables S1 to S9).
+See the Supplemental Material for additional summaries for each drug covered in this guideline.
+Although clinical evidence linking genetic variation in CYP2C9 to an increased rate of adverse events with NSAIDs use is scarce, several studies have established an association between CYP2C9 decreased function and no function alleles and elevated NSAID exposure (Figure 1 and Figure S2).
+Because most NSAID adverse events are dosedependent, on-target adverse events involving COX inhibition (19-23), it is reasonable to assume that elevated exposure increases the risk of adverse events.

-Therapeutic recommendations
+Therapeutic Recommendations

 NSAIDs may be used on a chronic, short-term, or as needed (PRN) basis.
-Although data on risks associated with short-term or PRN NSAID consumption vs. chronic use are limited, the risks of upper GI bleeding and myocardial infarction are thought to be similar among new and chronic NSAID users. ^{24,25} Thus, these recommendations can be considered and applied regardless of treatment duration.
-In addition, as some short-acting NSAIDs (e.g., low-dose ibuprofen) can be purchased over-the-counter in some countries, clinicians need to be aware that these recommendations also apply to these drugs.
+While data on risks associated with short-term or PRN NSAID consumption versus chronic use are limited, the risks of upper gastrointestinal bleeding and myocardial infarction are thought to be similar among new and chronic NSAID users (24, 25).
+Thus, these recommendations can be considered and applied regardless of treatment duration.
+Also of note, as some short-acting NSAIDs (e.g., low dose ibuprofen) can be purchased over-the-counter in some countries, clinicians need to be aware that these recommendations also apply to these drugs.

 CYP2C9 IM and PM phenotypes affect systemic plasma concentrations of NSAIDs by decreasing metabolic clearance and consequently prolonging plasma elimination half-life.
 Therefore, therapeutic recommendations are broadly organized according to the NSAID plasma elimination half-life in NMs.
-Where more than two studies reported plasma concentration area under the curve (AUC), a meta-analysis was conducted to estimate the average impact of CYP2C9 genotype on drug exposure (Figures 1 and S2-S4).
+Where more than two studies reported plasma concentration area-under-the-curve (AUC), a meta-analysis was conducted to estimate the average impact of CYP2C9 genotype on drug exposure (Figure 1 and Figures S2 to S4).

-Celecoxib, flurbiprofen, ibuprofen, and lornoxicam.
+Celecoxib, flurbiprofen, ibuprofen, lornoxicam.
 Table 2 summarizes the therapeutic recommendations for celecoxib, flurbiprofen, ibuprofen, and lornoxicam prescribing based on CYP2C9 phenotype.
-These NSAIDs exhibit a short to moderately long elimination half-life in CYP2C9 NMs (celecoxib: 11-16 hours; flurbiprofen: 2-6 hours; ibuprofen: 2-4 hours; and lornoxicam: 3-5 hours).
-26-32 Based on current evidence (Tables S1-S4), NMs and IMs with an AS of 1.5 are recommended to initiate therapy with the approved starting dose.
-Despite having mildly reduced metabolism, IMs with an AS of 1.5 do not exhibit significant increases in drug exposure relative to NMs (Figures S2-S4).
-Although study populations sizes were small, a meta-analysis of five studies showed that the CYP2C91/2 genotype (IM with an AS of 1.5) had no effect on celecoxib exposure (ratio of means 0.98; 95% confidence interval (CI) 0.8-1.2 vs. 1/1) and a meta-analysis of four studies suggested that a potential effect on ibuprofen exposure (ratio of means 1.35; 95% CI 0.9-2.0 vs. 1/1; P = 0.09) would be mild if it exists.
+These NSAIDs exhibit a short to moderately long elimination half-life in CYP2C9 NMs (celecoxib: 11-16 hours; flurbiprofen: 2-6 hours; ibuprofen: 2-4 hours; lornoxicam: 3-5 hours) (26-32).
+Based on current evidence (Tables S1 to S4), NMs and IMs with an AS of 1.5 are recommended to initiate therapy with the approved starting dose.
+Despite having mildly reduced metabolism, IMs with an AS of 1.5 do not exhibit significant increases in drug exposure relative to NMs (Figures S2 to S4).
+While study populations sizes were small, a meta-analysis of five studies showed that the CYP2C91/2 genotype (IM with an AS of 1.5) had no effect on celecoxib exposure (ratio of means 0.98, 95% confidence interval (CI) 0.8 - 1.2 vs. 1/1) and a meta-analysis of four studies suggested that a potential effect on ibuprofen exposure (ratio of means 1.35, 95% CI 0.9 - 2.0 vs. 1/1, p=0.09) would be mild if it exists.
 Given the wide therapeutic index of NSAIDs, dose reductions would not be recommended.